wang-y-cell/mySTL/README.md

 # mySTL

 ## Introduction
-This is an STL library based on C++11, primarily aimed at C++ learners and those studying the STL.
-Therefore, it only implements the most fundamental code, including commonly used containers, algorithms, and iterators.
+This is an STL library based on C++11, primarily aimed at C++ learners and those studying the STL, including commonly used containers, algorithms, and iterators.
 This is the first version, so there may be many bugs.
 We will continuously make updates—mainly fixing bugs and errors, with only minor additions.
 If you find any issues, please report them in the **Issues** section.
 If time permits, we will fix them as soon as possible.

 As a beginner's first project, this STL implementation is mainly inspired by the SGI STL source code, with some of my own understanding and modifications added.
 During your learning process, you will certainly notice many incomplete parts—this is intentional.
 Although the STL includes many containers, their core design principles are very similar.
 For example, constructor parameters are mostly identical; only the internal implementations differ based on the underlying data structure.
 Thus, I fully implement these common interfaces in the early sequential containers, while later associative containers only include essential functions.